 Article ID: 2909569 - View products that this article applies to.

-Improvement 1The enrollment provisioning document supports intermediate certificates along with the device certificate and the root CA certificate.
+Improvement 1The enrollment provisioning document supports intermediate certificates in addition to the device certificate and the root CA certificate.
 This update adds a management solution to provision a chain of more than two certificates onto the device.

 Note The following document is also updated with the additional "3.6 XML Provisioning Document Schema" section: